edithamayac/edithamayac/README.md

 🌱 I’m passionate about travel and hospitality, helping people, technology, and meaningful data storytelling, using analytics to help organizations make responsible and impactful decisions.

-##✨ Fun facts about me:
+#✨ Fun facts about me:

 • I studied Tourism and Hospitality Management in Colombia 🇨🇴 where I am from!
 • I live in sunny Los Angeles, California, with my husband and our big black-and-white husky mix, Luna 🐾.
-	•	I love nature, travel, and photography 📸 adventure keeps me inspired and balanced!
+• I love nature, travel, and photography 📸

 📫 Let’s connect:
 	•	LinkedIn: https://www.linkedin.com/in/edith-amaya-col/